Terms of Reference

 Remuneration

-Advisory Group and Expert Panel members will be paid.
+Advisory Group and Expert Panel members will be paid for their time.
 The rates for Advisory Group and Expert Panel members are stated in the Australian Government Remuneration Tribunal for part time officer holders, Part 4.
 The co-chairs will be paid at a rate determined by the Minister.

 The secretariat will organise travel and accommodation, which the Department will fund.
 Extra costs, such as meals and transport, will be refunded in line with Remuneration Tribunal rules.
 Members must keep invoices and receipts and provide them to the Secretariat.